SigismundBT/mostir/docs/docs/usage-example.md

 ---

 ## Setting up Config
-You don’t have to create `mostir.config.mjs` from scratch with `mostir init` every time.
+You don’t need to run `mostir init` to create a fresh `mostir.config.mjs` every time.
-Just copy one from another project or a template, then tweak the settings to fit your project.
+Instead, just copy one from another project (or a template) and tweak the settings for your case.

-- For example: [my personal init kit](https://github.com/SigismundBT/tskit), an opinionated ready-to-use dev kit with preconfigured packages and folder structure.
+**Example**
+- [mostir Github Repository](https://github.com/SigismundBT/mostir/), mostir itself is built with mostir build, using its own config.

 ---